Seven Peaks Insights

 Freelance work can be incredibly varied.
 I did everything from web design to content writing, and eventually settled back into UX/UI Design.

 However, an 80-hour work week wasn’t sustainable for long.
-I started working at TMB bank (now rebranded as ttb bank, who coincidentally, Morphosis helped out with their app rebranding) as a Senior Product Design Manager, where I learned what it really means to be a good designer.
+I started working at TMB bank as a Senior Product Design Manager, where I learned what it really means to be a good designer.

 https://morph-2-prd-bucket.s3.ap-southeast-1.amazonaws.com/designers_7f0c49bf2a.png